-Disbursement of grant funds is done on a reimbursement basis and is directly deposited to a banking account established by the grantee.The awarded agency purchases an item with local funds; the grantee can then completes an Excel Program Fiscal Report Form that downloads to your computer; complete and FAX this form to DPI accountant, (608-267-9270).
-This is an example of how to complete the fiscal report form.
+Disbursement of grant funds is done on a reimbursement basis and is directly deposited to a banking account established by the grantee.The awarded agency purchases an item with local funds; the grantee can then completes a Program Fiscal Report (PI-1086.
+Please see the School Management Services Federal and State Grant Programs Program Fiscal Report (PI-1086) page for the form and instructions.
 The grantee maintains all receipts for purchases made for at least three (3) years.

 *The DPI accounting system requires new funding recipients to register library financial information to obtain payment.
 New award recipients that have not yet registered banking information with the DPI must do so before submitting the Program Fiscal Report form for payment.
-Contact Terrie Howe, program coordinator, for registration of a library’s banking account.
+Contact Maria Ingraham, for registration of a library’s banking account.

 Indirect Cost Rate

 An indirect cost is an organization’s incurred cost that cannot be readily isolated or identified with just one project or activity.
 These types of costs are often referred to as “overhead costs.”
 Typical examples of indirect costs are general telephone service, postage, office supplies, office space expenses, and administrative or financial operations for an entire organization.